ggcarrots/django-carrots/source/install.rst

 Virtual environment
 -------------------

-Now we have to chose the directory for our virtual enviroment.
-The virtual enviroment will allow to isolate our work from other system’s parts.
+Now we have to chose the directory for our virtual environment.
+The virtual environment will allow to isolate our work from other system’s parts.
 For example you can choose the user home directory.

  For Windows 7 the path to the home directory for the user  ``Ala`` will look like this: